As Elijah helped set a wineskin on its rack in the Jabesh bakery, a warm, round little body crawled over his feet.

 Elijah’s father groaned.
 “The furnace.
 Moloch.”

-Nathan whispered.
+Nathan stood straight.
 “Do not give any of your children to be sacrificed to Moloch, for you must not profane the name of your God.
 I Am the LORD.”

 Elijah’s father sighed.
 “I got tired of hearing how my friends needed a Baal temple, and they wearied of me telling them those poor temple girls are slaves.
 We became deaf to each other.